 Queen’s Health Sciences is pleased to announce the appointment of Ron Shore as research scientist with the Dimensions Health Research Collaborative, effective December 6, 2021.

 Ron Shore (he/him) is a doctoral candidate in the School of Kinesiology and Health Studies, where he has taught as an adjunct, continuing adjunct and teaching fellow for 15 years.
 Ron is also a part-time Professor at the University of Ottawa, where he teaches Psychedelics, Politics and Harm reduction to both graduate and undergraduate students.

 Ron's PhD research is on the clinical application of psilocybin.
 He has several forthcoming papers from his doctoral research including: Mapping Psilocybin Therapy, a Scoping Review, Behavioural Investigations of Psilocybin in Animals: A Scoping Review, and Psychedelics, Safety and Clinical Trial Design.

 Ron has a B.A. in philosophy and Masters in Public Administration (concentration in health policy) both from Queen's, and is the founder of Kingston's Street Health Centre.
 Ron spent 23 years in front-line harm reduction, community and public health prior to returning to school for his PhD, which he defends in early 2022.

 David Clements appointed Executive Director, Psychedelics Research

-Dr. Jane Philpott, Dean, Faculty of Health Sciences at Queen’s University, has appointed David Clements as Executive Director, Psychedelics Research, effective June 1, 2021.
+Dr. Jane Philpott, Dean, Faculty of Health Sciences at Queen’s University, has appointed David Clements as Executive Director, Dimensions Health Research Collaborative, effective June 1, 2021.
 In this part-time role, he will work closely with scientists and stakeholders at Queen’s, in the Kingston community, and beyond.
-Mr. Clements will serve concurrently as senior advisor, innovation strategy and policy, for the faculty.
+Mr. Clements will serve concurrently as senior advisor, innovation strategy and policy, for Queen's Health Sciences.